 Practice Fusion is a free cloud-based electronic health record (EHR) system used by medical practices to connect health professionals, patients, and data.
-According to Practice Fusion’s website, they “offer services that make healthcare better for everyone,” including pharmacies, labs and imaging centers.
+According to Practice Fusion’s website, they “offer services that make modern healthcare better for everyone,” including pharmacies, labs and imaging centers.
 Despite this claim, should your medical practice use the Practice Fusion system?
 To help you decide, we’ll explore some advantages and disadvantages of using Practice Fusion for your medical practice.

 About Practice Fusion